 No. Rising Star students may use the scholarship only within DCCCD.
 Recipients may attend any of DCCCD's campuses which includes Brookhaven College, Cedar Valley College, Eastfield College, El Centro College, Mountain View College, North Lake College, Richland College and the Bill J. Priest Institute for Economic Development.

-One on one advising, access to student resource center, referrals for testing, career counseling, etc. Transfer/degree planning information.
-Transfer Scholarship opportunities offered at TWU (complete the dream) UNTD (Dream come true)
+One on one academic advising, degree planning, transfer guidance, access to computers, referrals for testing, career counseling, etc. Transfer Scholarship opportunities offered at TWU (Complete the Dream).